OpenID Connect Back-Channel Logout

 How It Works

 An OP advertises support with discovery metadata such as backchannel_logout_supported and, when it can pass session identifiers, backchannel_logout_session_supported.
-An RP indicates support by registering a backchannel_logout_uri and can state whether the Logout Token must include a sid claim.
+An RP indicates support by registering a backchannel_logout_uri and can state with backchannel_logout_session_required whether the Logout Token must include a sid claim.
+The registered URI must be absolute, must not include a fragment, should use HTTPS, and may use HTTP only for a confidential client when the OP allows it.

 When logout occurs, the OP sends an HTTP POST to the RP's endpoint with a logout_token form parameter.
 The Logout Token is a signed JWT and may also be encrypted.
-It includes issuer, audience, issued-at time, JWT ID, and an events claim for the OpenID back-channel logout event.
+It includes iss, aud, iat, exp, jti, and an events claim containing http://schemas.openid.net/event/backchannel-logout.
 It must include sub, sid, or both, and it must not include nonce.

-The spec registers the application/logout+jwt media type and recommends explicit JWT typing for new deployments where compatibility allows it.
+The spec registers the application/logout+jwt media type and recommends typ value logout+jwt for new deployments where compatibility allows it.
 That detail matters because RFC 8725 warns about cross-JWT confusion: a token issued for one purpose can be abused in another if recipients do not separate token classes.

 Agent Context